 The Disability Resource Center serves students with a wide array of learning challenges and disabilities.
 If you are a student who has a disability or learning challenge for which you have documentation or have seen someone for treatment and if you feel you may need accommodations in order to be successful in college, please contact us as soon as possible.
+If you are a student with a documented autism spectrum disorder, there is a program of support available to you.
 If you are a person who requires assistance in case of an emergency situation, such as a fire, earthquake, etc, please meet with your individual instructors to develop a safety plan within the first week of the quarter.

-If you are a student with a documented autism spectrum disorder, there is an additional access program available to you.
-Contact asn@bellevuecollege.edu or (425) 564-2764.
-ASN is located in the Library Media Center in D 125. www.bellevuecollege.edu/autismspectrumnavigators/.
-The DRC office is located in B 132 or you can call our reception desk at (425) 564-2498.
-Deaf students can reach us by video phone at (425) 440-2025 or by TTY at (425) 564-4110.
-Please visit our website for application information into our program and other helpful link at www.bellevuecollege.edu/drc/.
+The DRC office is located in B 132 or you can call our reception desk at 425.564.2498.
+Deaf students can reach us by video phone at 425-440-2025 or by TTY at 425-564-4110.
+Please visit our website for application information into our program and other helpful links at www.bellevuecollege.edu/drc